 Sprouts improved forecast and replenishment accuracy with RELEX

 A: (Amanda) First, having the right data for assortments means they can make truly optimal decisions.
 This is foundational for merchandisers.
-It lets them confidently answer whether they have the right products in the right stores.
+It enables them to confidently determine whether they have the right products in the right stores.
 The RELEX space and assortment tool helps retailers make exactly those types of decisions.

 Merchandisers with real-time data will also understand better how to price items competitively while keeping their overall pricing strategy in mind.
-But data is also helpful from a promotional standpoint, as it shows which items have caught the market’s attention and which will have the largest impact on assortment and sales.
+However, data is also helpful from a promotional standpoint, as it reveals which items have captured the market’s attention and which will have the greatest impact on assortment and sales.

 Finally, a retailer running promotions to drive store traffic will have a different strategy than one using promotions to boost the bottom line.
-So, to begin, you should define goals as an organization and ensure there’s consensus.
+To begin, define goals as an organization and ensure there’s consensus.
 Then, employ real-time data to build strategies and action plans to achieve those goals, whether for product selection, placement, store network distribution, or pricing and promotions.

-Q: How does data-driven AI amplify human merchandising expertise to create breakthrough moments that weren’t possible before?
+Q: How does data-driven AI amplify human merchandising expertise?

 A: (Amanda) It’s all about working smarter, not harder.
 And it’s not so much about decreasing the hours going into operating a store or retailer.
-It’s much more about ensuring time is spent more efficiently and dedicated to strategic work.
+It’s more about ensuring that time is spent efficiently and dedicated to strategic work.

 It used to be that they’d spend their time focusing on activities like how many avocados to order for Cinco de Mayo, and they would have to go out and collect the necessary information before making such a decision.
 But now, with AI at their fingertips, these employees can focus on the customer and develop a deeper understanding of their shopping habits and what’s needed to capitalize on them.